If we talked about films like we do about games

 Few have heard of Burbank, a small city in California, or the wave of mixed-raced acting hobbyists that came from it.
 “Acting was my escape”, says Calhamer, one of the main actors in the film.
 Born to foreign parents, he immigrated to the United States in 2013.
 Growing in poverty, he started a small Youtube channel in which he pretends to be famous characters from games and comic books.
 Irreverent and occasionally insightful, he found an audience amongst dissatisfied millennial teens.

 “Acting is not for children anymore” He says while staring out of the window.
 “We have better films now.
-It’s not the 80s anymore, we are ready to tackle truly adult themes like sex and violence”.
+It’s no longer the 80s, we are ready to tackle truly adult themes like sex and violence”.
 While normally understood as entertainment for children, a slew of new releases are trying to buckle that trend, aiming themselves at a new, older audience.

 Calhamer was working on a new film tackling themes of doubt, revenge and honor when disaster struck.
 His plot to usurp his brother’s throne got a little too real when another actor accused him of creating an unsafe experience.
 “There are limits”, said his colleague Mr Feld in an interview to the New York Times.
 “Not only he murdered my father in the film, he has the gall to say I shouldn’t get upset over it”.